-- 16. Any Officer Trustee who has the ability to re-run as a Candidate: - a. should be removed completely from the elections process, until such time as they declare to the DRO that they will not stand in the election, with the understanding that this declaration is permanent; and
+16. Any Officer Trustee who has the ability to re-run as a Candidate:

-- b. should declare their conflict of interest in meetings where the election process in which they are able to participate is being discussed. - 17.
+- a. should be removed completely from the elections process, until such time as they declare to the DRO that they will not stand in the election; and - b. should declare their conflict of interest in meetings where the election process in which they are able to participate is being discussed. - 17.
 Serving Officer Trustees who wish to stand as a candidate in an election must pre-book annual leave, time off in lieu or unpaid leave (if they have exhausted their annual leave) to run their campaign.
 Such officers are free to campaign outside of their contracted hours.